melissalouie/daniel_melissa_capybara/README.md

 ###### Home page
 - Users can visit homepage and see Locations
+DONE

 ###### Locations
 - Users can create a location.
+DONE
 - Users can see a show page for location.
+DONE
 - Users can edit a location.
+DONE
 - Users can delete a location.